krouskystepan/sk-clothing/README.md

 - Browse products
 - Add items to cart
-- Checkout process (optional: integrate with Stripe for payment processing)
+- Checkout process

 ## Technologies Used

 - React
 - Tailwind CSS
 - Next.js
-- Stripe (optional, for payment processing)
+- Stripe

 ## How to run this project